nagilum/swipe/README.md

-# Swipe with Pure Javascript
+# Swipe

-Here is a simple library to enable swipe on a mobile webpage.
+Here is a simple library to enable swipe on webpages without the use of additional libraries like jQuery.
 It can track multiple elements and multiple finger touches.

 ## Usage